FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Tweak login to use email to login.
 - Consider verify email account while logging in to ensure true data....
 - Find out means of resetting token.
+- Consider anonymous authentication for students.
+But for tutors and admins , their records must be straight....
+They must authenticate.

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY